epallerols/tv-shows/README.md

 Single page app that allows the user to search for a TV show and display its synopsis.
 All data is extracted from [The Movie Database API](https://www.themoviedb.org).

-This project was created in 6 hours on December 2013 as part of an assignment for an interview.
+The initial commit contains the code created in 6 hours on December 2013 as part of an assignment for an interview.
+Nowadays, I use this repository as a playground.

 # Installation